louadi/DIGGER/docs/README.md

 **Question 6:** How long will my analysis be available?

 *Answer 6:* By default, previous analyses will be available for 7 days.
 This period can be extended.

+**Question 7:** What is the difference between SE.MATS.JC.txt and SE.MATS.JCEC.txt when using rMATS?
+Which one should I choose?

+*Answer 7:* See rMATS [documentation](https://github.com/Xinglab/rmats-turbo?tab=readme-ov-file#output) for details.
+Both formats work, but results may vary due to their PSI value thresholds.
+Choose the one that fits your study design.

 # Cite